 Exposure to these pollutants can cause short-term health effects such as irritation to the eyes, nose and throat, coughing, sneezing, runny nose, and shortness of breath.
 Continued exposure can also worsen medical conditions such as asthma and heart disease.

-In 2017, 88% of days with air quality measurements in Essex County were good air days, similar to the rate in 2016, and a 20 percentage point increase from 2000.
+In 2019, 90% of days with air quality measurements in Essex County were good air days, up from the rate in 2018, and a 22 percentage point increase from 2000.

-Middlesex, MA had the highest percentage of good air days in 2017, at 96%.
-Lake, IL Was on par with Essex County while Westchester, NY was higher at 90%.
+Lake County, IL had the lowest percentage of good air days in 2019, at 86%.
+Middlesex County, MA had the highest at 93% and Westchester County, NY was similar to Essex County.
 Since 2000, each county has had an increase in the number of good air days.

 Comparable national and state data is not available due to the quantity and location of EPA monitoring stations.
 Data for this indicator are expected to be released annually in July.